 Employers involved in creating the standard include British Animation Awards, Tiger Aspect, Framestore, Lupus Films, Blue Zoo Animation Studio, Aardman Animations, Red Kite Animation, Cartoon Network, Studio Liddell, Mackinnon and Saunders, Wildseed Studios, Hit Entertainment/Mattel Inc, Passion Pictures, CBB, A&O Studios Ltd, Collingwood & Co.

-Employers employing Junior Animator Apprentices in early 2022 include Blue Zoo, DNEG, Sainsburys, Framestore, Jellyfish Pictures, Kong Studios, and V Prep.
-Apprentices will work directly with these employers for 80% of the time, with 20% spent studying with the University of the West of England Bristol (UWE).
-This studying will be a mix of remote learning with some residential placements at UWE.
+Previous Junior Animator Apprentices placements were in studios including Blue Zoo, DNEG, Sainsburys, Framestore, Jellyfish Pictures, Kong Studios, and V Prep.
+Apprentices work directly with their employer for 80% of the time, with 20% spent studying 'off the job'.
+This studying will be a mix of structured remote learning, calls with your development coach, with some in-person placements.